 The Christamore House Guild is a not-for-profit organization providing hundreds of volunteer hours annually to the Christamore House.
-The Guild sponsors two annual fundraisers: The Christamore House Guild Gala of which proceeds benefit the Christamore House and its many programs, and The Christamore House Guild Book & Author Benefit with proceeds benefiting the Francis Carter Coburn Scholarship Fund as well as other educational programs at the Christamore House.
+The Guild sponsors two annual fundraisers: The Christamore House Guild Gala of which proceeds benefit the Christamore House and its many programs, and The Christamore House Guild Book & Author Benefit with proceeds benefiting the Frances Carter Coburn Scholarship Fund as well as other educational programs at the Christamore House.

 The Christamore House Guild is an organization of women committed to voluntarism and charitable fundraising in support of the Christamore House.
 The Christamore House provides the very best early childhood education, after-school programming, senior citizen services, preventative services and employment assistance to the residents of Haughville and the Near-Westside of Indianapolis.
 Our mission is to help others help themselves.